 5.4.6 Potential New Requirements needed to support the use case

-[P.R 5.4.6-001] Based on operator’s policy, the 5G system shall be able to provide a method to provide UTM with the information collected or generated by 5G system regarding to the relative distance between 3GPP and/or non-3GPP UAVs (based on sensing result), to support network-assisted DAA.
+[P.R 5.4.6-001] Based on operator’s policy, the 5G system shall be able to provide a method to provide UTM and UAVs with the information collected or generated by the 5G system (e.g., based on sensing results), including e.g. the location or relative distance of 3GPP UAVs and other flying objects (can be drones not using 3GPP connectivity).

-[P.R 5.4.6-002] Based on operator’s policy, the 5G system shall be able to provide a method to provide UTM with the information collected or generated by 5G system regarding to location of non-3GPP UAVs (based on sensing result) , to support network-assisted DAA.

-Editor’s Note: Both requirements are for FFS.

 5.5 Use case of the 3GPP network as an information source to the UTM

 5.5.1 Description